weeeelye/ProofOfExistenceDappNoUport/README.md

   - Run: `ethereum-bridge -H localhost:8545 -a 9` where (9) is the account to deploy contract to.
   - Copy the line that says `OAR = OraclizeAddrResolverI(0x6f485C8BF6fc43eA212E93BBF8ce046C7f1cb475);` to contracts/ProofOfExistence.sol 's constructor.
 A commented out line should be present there.
 Replace it with yours
 - Start the backend IPFS file auth server (This is NOT a IPFS node.)
+  - Default will be using my server at `http://ec2-18-136-124-79.ap-southeast-1.compute.amazonaws.com/api/getHash?q=`
+  - If you do, you can skip straight to "Install the necessary packages"
   - Run: `cd react-backend && npm install`
+  - Run the server: `PORT=3001 node bin/www ` (Please take note of the generated link.
+You can change the port to whatever you like)
+  - Edit .env file and change the line "VERIFYIPFSAPI" to the url (Please update the URL hostname and protocol(https/http) only, the query string are fixed)
+- Install the necessary packages for the UI and migrate the contracts to your local blockchain
+  - Install dependencies `npm install`
+  - Compile contracts `truffle compile`
+  - Migrate to blockchain `truffle migrate`
+  - Run `truffle test` to run the tests (You MUST start the backend server to complete the test.
+This also requires connection to the internet (Using Infura IPFS))
+  - Start the server `npm run start`

+### Running on Rinkeby
+To run it on Rinkeby, please do the follow:
+- Get at least 2 Rinkeby accounts with some Eth from the Rinkeby faucet.
+(For truffle test)
+- Edit `truffle.js` set the `from:` param to your account
+- Run geth: `geth --rinkeby --cache 1024 --ipcpath <IPC_PATH> --syncmode light --rpc --unlock="0,1" --password="<PASSWORD_FILE>"`
+- Wait for your node to sync (5 mins to be safe)
+- Start the backend IPFS file auth server (This is NOT a IPFS node.)
+  - Default will be using my server at `http://ec2-18-136-124-79.ap-southeast-1.compute.amazonaws.com/api/getHash?q=`
+  - If you do, you can skip straight to "Install the necessary packages"
+  - Run: `cd react-backend && npm install`
-  - Run the server: `PORT=3001 node bin/www ``(Please take note of the generated link.
+  - Run the server: `PORT=3001 node bin/www `(Please take note of the generated link.
 You can change the port to whatever you like)
   - Edit .env file and change the line "VERIFYIPFSAPI" to the url (Please update the URL hostname and protocol(https/http) only, the query string are fixed)
 - Install the necessary packages for the UI and migrate the contracts to your local blockchain
   - Install dependencies `npm install`